cbeck88/strict-variant/README.md

 the variant storage, etc. The array thus forms a little manual jump table of sorts.

-This implementation scales very well to large numbers of elements, but it has the drawback that the function pointers cannot always be inlined by the compiler, and so for relatively small numbers of elements, it can be outperformed by another strategy.
-In the second strategy, a binary tree is formed which holds at each leaf one of the input types.
+This implementation is pretty straightforward, but it has the drawback that the function pointers cannot always be inlined by the compiler, and so for relatively small numbers of elements, it can be outperformed by other strategies.

+In a second strategy, a binary tree is formed which holds at each leaf one of the input types.
 We then search the binary tree using the "which" value which would have been the index to the jump table.
 When we arrive at the leaf, we know the runtime-type of the value, and can invoke the visitor